thibaultcha/lua-resty-mlcache/README.md

   workers.
 Several mlcache instances can use the same `ipc_shm` (events will be namespaced).
 - `l1_serializer`: function used to transform the values before setting them in the LRU cache (L1).
-It might bev useful to store arbitrary Lua objects such as cdata objects, functions, ...
+It might be useful to store arbitrary Lua objects such as cdata objects, functions, ...
 This function is called for every L1 miss, in every worker.
-  **Default** no transformation
+  **Default:** no transformation

 Example: